Algebraic notation (chess): End of game

-Often there is no indication regarding how a player won or lost (other than checkmate, see above), so simply 1–0 or 0–1 may be written to show that one player resigned or lost due to time control or forfeit.
-Similarly, there is more than one way for a game to end in a draw.
-Sometimes direct information is given by the words "White resigns" or "Black resigns", though this is not considered part of the notation but rather a return to the surrounding narrative text.
+Except in the case of checkmate, there is no information in the notation regarding the circumstance of the final result.
+Merely 1–0 or 0–1 is written whether a player resigned, lost due to time control or forfeited; in the case of a draw ½–½ is written whether the draw was decided by mutual agreement, repetition, stalemate, 50-move rule or dead position.
+Sometimes direct information is given by words such as "resigns", "draw agreed" etc., but this is not considered part of the notation, rather a part of the narrative text.

 Similar notations

-Besides the standard (or short) algebraic notation already described, several similar systems have been used.
+Besides standard (or short form) algebraic notation already described, several similar systems have been used.

 Long algebraic notation

-In long algebraic notation (LAN), also known as full/fully expanded algebraic notation, both the starting and ending squares are specified, for example: e2e4.
+In long algebraic notation, also known as fully expanded algebraic notation, both the starting and ending squares are specified, for example: e2e4.
 Sometimes these are separated by a hyphen, e.g. Nb1-c3, while captures are indicated by an "x", e.g. Rd3xd7.
 Long algebraic notation takes more space and is no longer commonly used in print; however, it has the advantage of clarity.
-Some books using primarily short algebraic notation use the long notation instead of the disambiguation forms described earlier.
-Both short and long algebraic notation are acceptable for use in FIDE rated games.
+Both short and long algebraic notation are acceptable for keeping a record of the moves on a scoresheet, as is required in FIDE rated games.

-A form of long algebraic notation (without piece names) is also used by the Universal Chess Interface (UCI) standard, which is a common way for graphical chess programs to communicate with chess engines (e.g., for AI).
+A form of long algebraic notation (without piece names) is also used by the Universal Chess Interface (UCI) standard, which is a common way for graphical chess programs to communicate with chess engines, e.g. e2e4, e1g1 (castling), e7e8q (promotion).

 ICCF numeric notation

 In international correspondence chess the use of algebraic notation may cause confusion, since different languages employ different names (and therefore different initial letters) for the pieces, and some players may be unfamiliar with the Latin alphabet.
-Hence, the standard for transmitting moves by post or email is ICCF numeric notation, which identifies squares using numerical co-ordinates, and identifies both the departure and destination squares.
+Hence, the standard for transmitting moves by post or email is ICCF numeric notation, which identifies squares using numerical coordinates, and identifies both the departure and destination squares.
 For example, the move 1.e4 is rendered as 1.5254.
 In recent years, the majority of correspondence games have been played on on-line servers rather than by email or post, leading to a decline in the use of ICCF numeric notation.